DmitryGolubenkov/SharpDockerizer/README.md

 1. Clone the repository.
 2. Open terminal in `src/SharpDockerizer.AvaloniaUI`.
 3. Use `dotnet publish --configuration Release` to build the application.
-Built application will be avaliable in `src/SharpDockerizer.AvaloniaUI/bin/Release/net8.0/publish` folder, executable is named `SharpDockerizer.exe`.
+Built application will be avaliable in `src/SharpDockerizer.AvaloniaUI/bin/Release/net8.0/publish` folder, executable is named `SharpDockerizer.exe` for Windows and just `SharpDockerizer` for other systems.
 4. Launch application.

 From here you can rename `publish` folder and copy it to preferred location.